-Disability insurance will pay out for any qualifying injury or illness that prevents you from earning an income according to your policy’s definition of disability.
+Disability insurance will pay out benefits for any qualifying injury or illness that prevents you from earning an income according to your policy’s definition of disability.
 This is called total disability coverage.
-However, most disability insurance policies also include a provision for presumptive disability, which pays out your full disability insurance benefits, potentially for life, if you receive a disability so severe that total disability can be presumed.
+However, most long-term disability insurance policies include a provision for presumptive disability, which pays out your full insurance benefits, potentially for life, if you receive a disability so severe that total disability can be presumed.

 The elimination period, also called the waiting period, is a length of time after you become disabled that must pass before you’re eligible to receive your first benefit payment.
 The most common elimination period is 90 days, but you can get shorter elimination periods if you’re willing to pay higher premiums.

 The benefit period is the number of months or years during which the insurer will pay you benefits while you’re disabled.
-Short-term disability insurance lasts from just a number of months to a maximum of one years, while long-term disability insurance can last until you reach retirement age.
+(Short-term disability insurance lasts from just a number of months to a maximum of one years, while long-term disability insurance can last until you reach retirement age.)

 Depending on the policy, your coverage for presumptive disability may extend even beyond your benefit period; some insurers keep making payments for presumptive disability until you die.
-If your coverage for presumptive disability doesn’t last that long, it will still last for the maximum benefit period you chose when taking out the policy.

 Catastrophic disability coverage means you get a payment in addition to your monthly disability benefit if your disability is particularly severe.
 However, the provision for catastrophic disability not included in your basic disability insurance coverage; you’ll have to pay extra to add a catastrophic disability rider to your policy.

 While the terms of the catastrophic-disability rider may differ from insurer to insurer, for the most part you’ll only qualify to receive the benefit if: